 Just to put it in scale, there is more stone used in Angkor than for the pyramids in Egypt.
 Additionally, the temples tell the fascinating history of the Khmer people, depicted through the intricate carvings that cover the temples.

-There is a palpable pain in the recent history of Cambodia.
+There is palpable pain in the recent history of Cambodia.
 In preparation for the trip, we read many stories, each more heartbreaking than the next.
-There are plenty that are appropriate for kids, listed on my Cambodia Book List.
-One beautifully written must-read for adults is In the Shadow of the Banyon by Vaddey Ratner.
+There are plenty that are appropriate for kids, but one beautifully written must-read for adults is In the Shadow of the Banyon by Vaddey Ratner.
 Also, A Thousand Faces by John Shore is historical fiction that brings the royal past of the temple structure to life.
 Who doesn’t like a story about royals?

 Angkor is packed with thousands of visitors each day.
 An experienced local guide who knows how to avoid the crowds, explore the hidden corners and bring the history to life with interesting storytelling is imperative.
 Although July was hot, it was not unbearable.
 We prepared for the heat, dressing appropriately, and had no problems.
 Additionally, each day we took a midday break to swim and rest, which was much needed for all of us.